j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 ---

+## Why I Started This Research

+Many players notice that equipment inheritance sometimes succeeds immediately, while other times it requires dozens of reloads.

+After repeatedly encountering this myself, I wanted to understand whether the success rate was truly random.

+I eventually tested the inheritance system over several thousand crafting attempts and found that many seemingly unrelated inheritance behaviors could be interpreted through a common perspective based on Candidate Count.

+---

 ## Core Concept

 Candidate Count refers to an observation-based model describing the number of valid candidate combinations inferred from inheritance behavior.